MLH-Fellowship/data-conversion-app/README.md

 [Testing your code](https://docs.github.com/en/actions/guides/building-and-testing-python#testing-your-code)

 GitHub provides a Python workflow template that should work for most Python projects.
 This guide includes examples that you can use to customize the template.
-You can create a continuous integration (CI) workflow to build and test your Python project.

 GitHub-hosted runners have a tools cache with pre-installed software, which includes Python and PyPy.
 You don't have to install anything!
-For a full list of up-to-date software and the pre-installed versions of Python and PyPy, see "Specifications for GitHub-hosted runners".
+For a full list of up-to-date software and the pre-installed versions of Python and PyPy, see "Specifications for GitHub-hosted runners", in the link above.

 Prerequisites
 You should be familiar with YAML and the syntax for GitHub Actions.
 For more information, see "Learn GitHub Actions."
 We recommend that you have a basic understanding of Python, PyPy, and pip.
 For more information, see:

 Getting started with Python